tjvantoll/www.tjvantoll.com/source/_posts/2012-06-10-browser-css-parsing-discrepancies.markdown

     color: red;

 This is kind of in a gray area.
-The spec says that the *construct in which the unclosed string was found* should be dropped, but what about subsequent rules that were encountered before a new line?
+The spec says that the *construct in which the unclosed string was found* should be dropped, which makes it seem like this rule shouldn't be interpreted.
+But what about subsequent rules that were encountered before a new line?
+It seems like the browser could be smart enough to apply this rule.

     color: blue;

-Per the spec you would expect this to be interpreted since a new line character occurred after the unclosed double quote.
+Per the spec you would expect this to be interpreted since a new line character occurred between the unclosed quote and this rule.

     border: 2px solid black;